Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/build_nn_with_op_and_layer.md

         hidden = flow.nn.dropout(hidden, rate=0.5, name="dropout")
     return flow.layers.dense(hidden, 10, kernel_initializer=initializer, name="dense2")
 ```
+When the job function is run, `data` is in shape of `100x1×28×28`. `data` is firstly used as input in `conv2d` to participate in the convolution calculation and obtained the result `conv1` then `conv1` is passed to `max_pool2d` as input.

 ## Operator and Layer
 Operator is a common concept.
 It is the basic calculation unit in OneFlow. `reshape` and `nn.max_pool2d` used in LeNet code are two kinds of operators.

 In contrast, `layers.conv2d` and `layers.dense` are not operator.
 They are layers which constructed by specific operators.
-For example, `layers.conv2d` is constructed by `conv2d` operator and `variable` operator.
-Layer can simplify the network construction procedure in the front end.
-For more details, please refer to [layers api](https://oneflow-api.readthedocs.io/en/latest/layers.html).
+The existence of layers makes it easier to build neural networks, please refer to [oneflow.layers API](https://oneflow.readthedocs.io/en/master/layers.html)

+By reading [oneflow.layers source code](https://github.com/Oneflow-Inc/oneflow/blob/master/oneflow/python/ops/layers.py), you can learn the details of building a layer of calculations from basic operators.

 ## Data block in neural network
-As mentioned above, it is inaccurate to say that `data` is used as the input.
-Actually, when we define a network, there is no actual data in data blob, it's just a placeholder.

- The neural net construction and running process in OneFlow are actually separate.
-The construction process is a process in which OneFlow builds the computation graph according to the description defined with job function, but the real calculation happens at run time.
+OneFlow's default mode is a static graph mechanism and the network is actually built and run separately.
+As a result, when defining the network, there is **no** real data in each variable which means they are just placeholders.
+The computation of the real data occurs during the call of the job function.

 When building the network by defining job function, we only describe the attributes and shapes(such as `shape`, `dtype`) of the nodes in network.
 There is no data in the node, we call the node as **PlaceHolder**, OneFlow can compile and infer according to these placeholders to get the computation graph.